Find Affordable College Courses

 Read full report on Film, Video & Photographic Arts at Florida State University

 University of Central Florida landed the #6 spot in the 2023 rankings for the best value master’s degree film, video and photographic arts programs.
-Located in the large suburb of Orlando, UCF is a public college with a very large student population.
+Located in the large suburb of Orlando, UCF is a public school with a very large student population.

 Full Film, Video & Photographic Arts at University of Central Florida Report